pankajbadatia/upcast-training/index.md

 permalink: /
 date: 2016-03-23T11:48:41-04:00
 header:
-  overlay_color: "#000"
-  overlay_filter: "0.1"
-  overlay_image: "assets/images/UPCAST_LOGO/LinkedIn Header banner 1584x396.png"
+  image: "assets/images/UPCAST_LOGO/LinkedIn Header banner 1584x396.png"

 intro:
   - excerpt: "Five real-world pilots across Europe will operationalise a set of working platform plugins for data sharing, monetisation and trading, deployable across a variety of different data marketplaces and platforms, ensuring digital autonomy of data providers, brokers, users and data subjects, and enabling interoperability within European data spaces.
 UPCAST Project aims at engaging SMEs, administrations and citizens by providing a transferability framework, best practices and training to endow users in order to deploy the new technologies and maximise impact of the project."